lana002/battleshipgame270/README.md

 ## Introduction
-This is a console-based implementation of the classic game Battleship with improved strategies using using the C programming language.This project is for the course CMPS270 - Software Construction.
+This is a console-based implementation of the classic game Battleship with improved strategies using the C programming language.This project is for the course CMPS270 - Software Construction.

 There are two different versions of the program: PVP and PVB.